Smantii/dctkit/docs/theory.md

 In the case of simplicial complex, the following rules are of relevant importance, since they are the most used in applications.

 - **Circumcentric (Voronoi) dual**.
 Voronoi cells are polygons whose sides are the axes of the edges of a primal simplicial complex.

 - **Barycentric dual**.
 Barycentric cells are polygons obtained by connecting the barycentre of every triangle with the midpoint of the edges of the triangles.

-For more details on this construction, see section 4.2 of [@tonti2013mathematical].
+For more details on this construction, see section 4.2 of (Tonti 2013).

 The dual of a cell complex $K$ is indicated as $\star K$ and a generic dual $p$-cell of $\star K$ is indicated as $\star \sigma^{(n-p)}$.